Stars-Oilers Sum | Federal News Network

 Overtime_None.

-Shootout_Dallas 2 (Radulov NG, Seguin G, Heiskanen NG, Klingberg NG, Benn G), Edmonton 1 (Nugent-Hopkins G, Draisaitl NG, McDavid NG, Chiasson NG).
+Shootout_Dallas 2 (Radulov NG, Seguin G, Heiskanen NG, Klingberg NG, Benn G), Edmonton 1 (Nugent-Hopkins G, Draisaitl NG, Gagner NG, McDavid NG, Chiasson NG).

 Shots on Goal_Dallas 6-6-8-2_22.
 Edmonton 15-16-8-3_42.